 Despite these encouraging signs, it is important to consider if 3-D induction effects are influencing the onshore MT data.
-This might be expected because of the high contrast in resistivity between the island (30-100 $\Omega$ m) and the surrounding ocean (0.3 $\Omega$ m).
-While the bathymetry around Amchitka Island is approximately 2-D, there are some significant features that must be considered (finite length of island, headlands such as Crown Reefer Point etc.)
+This might be expected because of the high contrast in resistivity between the island (30-100 Ω m) and the surrounding seawater (0.3 Ω m).
+While the bathymetry around Amchitka Island is approximately 2-D, there are some significant features that must be considered.
+These include the finite length of island, headlands such as Crown Reefer Point etc.

-A set of three-dimensional resistivity models were generated using approximate regional bathymetry from Mark Johnson, UAF.
+A set of three-dimensional resistivity models were generated using the approximate regional bathymetry data obtained from Mark Johnson at the University of Alaska, Fairbanks.
 A simple layered structure beneath the island was developed that was based on the inversion models in Figure 13.
 Forward responses were then computed using the algorithm of Mackie et al., (1994) implemented in the Winglink software package produced by Geosystem SRL.
 The results of this modeling exercise are summarized in Figure 21.
 Model 1 represents the actual bathymetry around Amchitka Island, and a quasi-layered structure is used, based on the models in Figure 13.
 The predicted apparent resistivity and phase at a station in the centre of the island is shown.
 In Model 2, the island is extended east-west to examine the effects of the ends of the island.
 In Model 4, the island is shortened to bring the ends closer to the survey area.
 As expected, these changes produce a significant effect on the predicted MT data, but at frequencies below 0.1 Hz.
 Since the shallow hydrogeological structure produces responses in the 300-0.1 Hz frequency band, it is unlikely that regional 3-D effects are influencing the models in Figure 13.
 A range of other 3-D models were investigated and gave essentially the same result.